MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-flow-tab.md

 # Microsoft Teams authentication flow for tabs

 > [!NOTE]
-> * To authenticate your tab on mobile clients, you require Teams JavaScript client SDK version 1.4.1 or later.
-> * Teams SDK launches separate window for authentication flow.
+> To authenticate your tab on mobile clients, you require Teams JavaScript client SDK version 1.4.1 or later.
+Teams SDK launches separate window for authentication flow.
 Set the `SameSite` attribute to **Lax**.
 Teams desktop client or older versions of Chrome or Safari do not support `SameSite`=None.
-> * A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.

 OAuth 2.0 is an open standard for authentication and authorization used by Azure Active Directory (AAD) and other identity providers.
 For more information, see [OAuth 2 simplified](https://aaronparecki.com/oauth-2-simplified/).
 The authentication flow for tabs and bots is different, but the core concepts are identical.
 Tabs authentication flow is like websites, so, tabs can directly use OAuth 2.0.

+> [!NOTE]
+> A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.

 To know about the implicit grant type in OAuth 2.0, see [OAuth 2.0 implicit grant type](https://oauth.net/2/grant-types/implicit/).